A City Guide To Malaga, Spain

 A new decline of the city began in 1880.
 The economic crisis of 1893 forced the closing of the La Constancia iron foundry.
 It was accompanied by the collapse of the sugar industry and the phylloxera blight spread, which devastated the vineyards surrounding Málaga.

 The early 20th century was a period of economic readjustment that produced a progressive industrial dismantling and fluctuating commerce development.
-Economic depression, social unrest, and political repression made it possible for petite bourgeois republicanism and the labor movement to consolidate political positions.
+Economic depression, social unrest, and political repression allowed petite bourgeois republicanism and the labour movement to consolidate political positions.

 In 1933, during the Second Spanish Republic, Málaga elected the first deputy of the Communist Party of Spain, or Partido Comunista de España (PCE).
 In February 1937, the nationalist army, with Italian volunteers’ help, launched an offensive against the city under General Queipo de Llano’s orders, occupying it on February 7th.
 Local repression by the Francoist military dictatorship was perhaps the harshest of the civil war, with an estimated 17,000–20,000 citizens shot and buried in mass graves at San Rafael’s cemetery.